 Absolutely not.
 Rest assured the colours will land everywhere in one way or another and with children joining in the fun, all of the powders are safe.

-Thankfully Holiday is in the cooler month of February.
+Thankfully Holiday is in the cooler months.
 With the size of the crowds and the amount of running and throwing you'll be doing you'll be thankful, it's not mid-summer.

 Hinduism's most sacred festival otherwise known as the festival of lights is an illuminated joy to behold.